ankrutik/notes/aws/solutions_arch_cert/notes.md

   - name as the URL; standard tier since values less that 4KB; specify KMS
   - paramter can be String;  Secure String; String List
 - configure test event for lambda to test

+## AWS Shield

+To protected against DDOS

+Standard is

+- activated for all customers
+- free

+Advanced is

+- used for protection against more advanced attacks
+- Access to 24/7 DDOS response team
+- if DDOS occurs, all fees are waived

+## Guard Duty

+Intelligent threat discovery service

+ML on following to detect anamolies:

+- CloudTrail
+- VPC Flow
+- DNS logs

+CloudWatch Events can be setup up for notification or Lambda invocations.

+Dedicated "finding" for protection against cryptocurrency attacks.

+## Inspector

+Automatic security assessment for **EC2 instances only**

+Inspector Agent must be installed on OS on EC2 instance

+Analytics against:

+- known vulnerabilities on running OS (agent based)
+- unintended network accessibility (agent less)

+Report can be notified using SNS

+## AWS Firewall Manager

+AWS Firewall Manager is a security management service that allows you to centrally **configure and manage firewall rules** across your accounts and applications in AWS Organizations.

+It is integrated with AWS Organizations so you can

+- enable AWS WAF rules,
+- AWS Shield Advanced protection,
+- security groups,
+- AWS Network Firewall rules,
+- and Amazon Route 53 Resolver DNS Firewall rules.

+## Shared Responsibility Model

 # Serverless